 Avalokiteshvara possesses various magic powers, symbolized in many of his guises.
 The artist instilled Guanyin of the Southern Sea with humanism.
 The figure is majestic, yet it also exudes a benign calm and warmth.
 Consequently, he looks more approachable and emotionally appealing.

 This deity is seated in a variation of the pose of royal ease or maharajalila on a base imitating a craggy rock.
 His right arm is resting on his folded right knee.
-The left arm touches on the rock while the left leg hangs down onto a lotus blossom.
+The left arm touches the rock while the left leg hangs down onto a lotus blossom.
 The position of the Guanyin conveys the impression that the bodhisattva might at any moment awake from deep contemplation and step down.

 Defender of the Faith

 Avalokiteshvara also has a special relationship with the people of Tibet.
-According to the legend, Songtsen Gampo (569–649), a king, introduced Buddhism to Tibet and believed to be a manifestation of Avalokiteshvara.
-Moreover, he intervenes in the fate of his people by incarnating as benevolent rulers and teachers, Dalai Lamas.
+According to the legend, Songtsen Gampo (569–649), a king, introduced Buddhism to Tibet and is believed to be a manifestation of Avalokiteshvara.
+Moreover, he intervenes in the fate of his people by incarnating as a benevolent rulers and teachers, Dalai Lamas.